K-Scorpio/scorpiosec/content/en/posts/HTB-Bizness.md

 $SHA$d$uP0_QaVBpDWFeo8-dRzDqRwXQ2I
 ```

-I am sure that is the admin password because this line found in the same file.
-But I am unable to crack this one also.
+In the same file we find a line with `admin` as the username hinting that this is the admin password hash.
+But we are unable to crack this one also.
 Currently we have two hashes but no way to crack them.

 ![admin username](/images/HTB-Bizness/login-admin.png)

-We can go another route, by encrypt each line of the `rockyou.txt` and comparing it to the last hash I found.
+We can go another route, by encrypting each line of the `rockyou.txt` wordlist and comparing it to the last hash I found.
 The match will reveal the password.

+> You can check the [source code](https://github.com/apache/ofbiz/blob/trunk/framework/base/src/main/java/org/apache/ofbiz/base/crypto/HashCrypt.java) of Apache OFBiz to see how the hashes are generated.

 ```python
 import hashlib